grafli¶

 - Tasks (

-T:) and questions (Q:) get distinct colors so review work is visible at a glance. - Discussions (
+T:/TODO:) and questions (Q:/QUESTION:, both case-insensitive) get distinct colors so review work is visible at a glance. - Discussions (

 AI:/Reviewer:…) format as threaded conversation bubbles inside a single note. - Code-mode notes (lines starting with